-Prerequisite: Counter registration required.
+Prerequisite: Counter Registration Required.

-CMSC 191, 391, 591, 691
+ETST 191, 391, 591, 691

-Directed Study in Computer Science
+Directed Study in Ethnic Studies

 Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
 The main goal of directed study is knowledge or skill acquisition, not research or creative work.
 Units: Variable.

+Prerequisite: Counter Registration Required.

+ETST 195, 395, 595, 695 Internship in Ethnic Studies

+Practical experience working with diverse population, focused on volunteer, policy, or advocacy work.
+For example, students might volunteer to tutor on the Oneida Reservation, or work with a local immigrant relocation agency.
+Students work for 5-10 hours a week, depending on the amount of credit being earned, meet periodically with the instructor, and submit a written reflection connecting the experience to their academic work in Ethnic Studies.
+Units: Variable.
-CMSC 399, 599, 699

-Independent Study in Computer Science
+ETST 399, 599, 699 Independent Study in Ethnic Studies

 Units: Variable.